venksrid001/cowrie/architecture-design.md

  Unit Testing will be frequently used to test parts of our implementation of the commands the client has asked for.
 Unit testing will essentially involve testing individual methods and making sure the method itself is correctly implemented and functions as expected.
 E.g  Testing a method for logins can check the user's credentials and will return true or false if they have logged in.
 The benefits of using unit testing is that it is time efficient, so it can be done often.

  We will also be using acceptance testing.
-This will involve creating a set of tests that will ensure the team can produce the minimum viable product required by the client. (i.e text editor and whom command).
-These tests would involve ensuring that the text editor opens, and responds to the minimize or close button or testing whoami to ensure that it only runs when the text editor is open, and returns right output etc. Acceptance testing will ensure that all the bare minimum functions work as expected to meet client requirements.
+This will involve creating a set of tests that will ensure the team can produce the minimum viable product required by the client. (i.e text editor and locate command).
+These tests would involve ensuring that the text editor opens, and responds to the minimize or close button or, testing the locate command to ensure that it prints the correct file path etc. Acceptance testing will ensure that all the bare minimum functions work as expected to meet client requirements.

 ### 4.2.4 Prototyping
 Our fortnightly meetings with the client will give us the chance to make small developments on prototypes of functional features and will also allow us to constantly provide updates and present these developments.
 This will be done using walk-throughs and inspections (refer to sub-section 4.2.3 above).
 Doing this will keep the client informed on what has been completed and what still needs to be done or needs further attention.
 Our client will then have an opportunity to clarify and voice any feedback or opinions they may have so that changes can be made on prototypes early on.